 Quantifying NEIs

-This study uses a contingent valuation approach where respondents are asked to place a value on the NEIs they experience using a labeled magnitude scale (LMS) on non-energy related impacts .
+This study uses a contingent valuation approach where respondents are asked to place a value on the NEIs they experience using a labeled magnitude scale (LMS) on non-energy related impacts (relative valuations).
 To develop NEI values, the web survey asked survey respondents if the installation had a positive, negative, or no effect on various non-energy related elements in their businesses or properties.

 For any elements where respondents observed positive or negative impacts as a result of the program, the survey asked respondents to explain how the measures had positive or negative impacts on the NEIs.
 The survey also asked them to compare the value of that NEI to the energy savings associated with their participation in the SBEA program.
 The survey also asked respondents to identify overlapping NEIs to avoid double counting NEI benefits.
 Furthermore, the survey asked the respondents to consider the net impacts of the NEIs combined.
 The analysis used these inputs to adjust for NEI overlap and estimate NEI dollar values.
 For more a detailed description of the methodology used to calculate NEI values, see Appendix A.2.1 in X1942B Cross-cutting NEI Study – Residential HP & HPWH NEIs.
+This study further normalizes the NEI dollar values by respondent measure-specific savings to obtain annual dollars per kWh.

+Survey respondents were presented with information about their estimated savings at the start of the survey.
+The survey asked respondents to confirm the estimate of their energy bill savings associated with the measure installations or indicate whether their bill savings were higher or lower.
+Most respondents were able to either confirm their bill savings (49%) or provide a revised savings value (15%).
+This suggests that what the bill savings values respondents were thinking when answering the NEI LMS questions were close in value to the bill savings calculated from program-reported savings.

 Table 4: NEI Rationale